opencast/opencast-docker/README.md

 * `ORG_OPENCASTPROJECT_DB_DDL_GENERATION` Optional
   Specifies whether to Opencast should create the database tables or not.
 It defaults to `false`.
 In case of `HSQL` it is always set to `true`.

+* `NUMER_OF_TIMES_TRYING_TO_CONNECT_TO_DB` Optional
+  Specifies how often it is tried to connect to the specified database before giving up.
+Between each try 5 seconds will be waited.
+This has only an effect if the database is not HSQL.
+The default is 25.

 ### HSQL

 There are no additional environment variables you can set for HSQL.